 Following the expiration of 20-year deed restrictions on the Lackawanna Trail townhouses that required their resale to income-limited families, the Comprehensive Plan Commission explored whether additional opportunities existed for other housing types within the Village.
 The Route 59 Development District northwest of the intersection of Hemion Road and Route 59 still allows for development of affordable townhouses similar to the Lackawanna Trail development.
-There is currently an application pending for the Route 59 Development District that does not include townhouse development but, in addition to office and retail, includes resident placement for 200 seniors in assisted living residentialThe Braemar Assisted Living project for 200 seniors is located in the rear portion of the R59 DD district and opened in December 2024.
+The Braemar Assisted Living project for 200 seniors is located in the rear portion of the R59 DD district and opened in December 2024.
 Plans for development of the front two parcels in the district are not known at the time of the writing of this update.

-The Commission 2017 and 2025 Committees explored possible use of the remaining lands within the Office Campus and Office-Hotel land use areas for affordable housing, but ultimately felt that these remaining non-residentially zoned lands were critical for economic development that would provide both tax ratables and employment opportunities within the community.
+The 2017 and 2025 Committees explored possible use of the remaining lands within the Office Campus and Office-Hotel land use areas for affordable housing, but ultimately felt that these remaining non-residentially zoned lands were critical for economic development that would provide both tax ratables and employment opportunities within the community.
 To this end, the land use area was found to be acceptable to commercial continuing care retirement communities, skilled nursing and assisted living residences.

-An evolving trend in the region is the rise of home-based businesses and the use of private residences as transient overnight accommodations (AirBNBAirbnb).
+An evolving trend in the region is the rise of home-based businesses and the use of private residences as transient overnight accommodations (Airbnb).
 Generally, the Village would like to streamline the permitting of home-based businesses that do not have any externalities that would impact the neighborhood.
 On the other hand, some home-based businesses, including use of private residences for transient accommodations, carry the potential for impacts to the health, safety and general welfare of residents and to the character of neighborhoods and require regulation.
 In February of 2021, the Village adopted restrictions on short term rentals, creating a requirement that established a minimum stay of at least 30 days, eliminating nightly rentals of private residences.

 The Village has also observed development in the unincorporated portion of the Town of Ramapo, which is often inconsistent with long-established patterns of development, as well as sound planning practices and requirements.
-Such development within the Town particularly impacts the easterly area of the Village in the Highview Avenue and Spook Rock Road areas, and threatens to adversely impact the character of the surrounding communities.
+Such development within the Town particularly impacts the easterly area of the Village in the Highview Avenue and Spook Rock Road areas and threatens to adversely impact the character of the surrounding communities.